patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/dashboard/dashboard.md

 Next, add your cards in their appropriate sizes without any content.
 Don’t worry about the arrangement yet, just draw all the cards at your estimated sizes.

 - There should be no real content in your cards yet, only each card’s name.
 At this point, the only thing we’re concerned about is getting a general size for each card.

 - Again, these are guesstimates.
 We’re not worried about the exact height of each card.
-Rather, we’reusing our column structure as a guide.
+Rather, we’re using our column structure as a guide.

 After placing our prioritized and sized card list on the four-column grid, the result should look like this example: